-Welcome to The Gentleman Stationer 2023 Holiday Gift Guide!
+Welcome to The Gentleman Stationer 2024 Holiday Gift Guide!

-The Gentleman Stationer Holiday Gift Guide has been a holiday tradition since 2017, though it definitely has evolved over the years as we’ve opened our own small curated stationery store that allows us to put the products we love directly into your hands.
-My goal here, as always, is to pull together a selection of gift ideas appropriate not just for the seasoned stationery enthusiast (“obsessive”?) and collector, but also suitable for anyone who appreciate fine writing instruments, desk, and reading accessories and uses them primarily as practical tools for their everyday life.
+The Gentleman Stationer Holiday Gift Guide has been a holiday tradition since 2017, though it definitely has evolved over the years as we’ve opened our own small curated stationery store (and brick-and-mortar shop!) that allows us to put the products we love directly into your hands.
+My goal here, as always, is to pull together a selection of gift ideas appropriate not just for the seasoned stationery enthusiast, but also suitable for anyone who appreciate fine writing instruments, desk, and reading accessories and uses them primarily as practical tools for their everyday life.
 In my experience most people love to receive stationery as gifts, and this guide proposes different options across a variety of price points.
 For those who would prefer to gift store credit, this year we are offering a digital gift card option as well, which will generate a code that can be used in the shop.

 Fine Writing Instruments (Pens and Pencils)